mIRC-Scripters/mirckb/docs/source/events/on_invite.rst

     * - #
       - If no channel mentioned, targets all channels; otherwise, a specific channel.
     * - [,#]
-      - Can be used to specify multiple, literal channel targets.</div>
+      - Can be used to specify multiple, literal channel targets.
     * - <commands>
       - The commands to be performed when the event listener's criteria is met.